 Miss Chaves looks forward to an exciting 2017-18 season with Pacific Chorale featuring Dr. Rob Istad as the new director!
 For more information, click the Calendar tab.

 Chelsea was invited back to the beautiful home of Mr. & Mrs. Gabriel Ferrucci once again for a private event on 1/10/17.
 She was accompanied by Dr. Cheryl Lin Fielding and collaborated with Kevin Gino, tenor.
 (Picture below).

-Miss Chaves recently returned from Oberaudorf, Germany where she sang with Musiktheater Bavaria for the entire month of July!
+Miss Chaves spent last summer in Oberaudorf, Germany where she sang with Musiktheater Bavaria for the entire month of July!
 This was a very special training program where Chelsea had weekly voice lessons and coachings as well as performed in concerts, studio classes, master classes, and opera scenes.
 For more information on MTB, visit http://musictheaterbavaria.org/ .

 You can now listen to the recordings from Chelsea’s recital on June 1 by clicking the “audio” tab at the top of the screen.
 The concert featured music by two local composers: George Gianopoulos and Gregory Parker.
 I was accompanied by Dr. Cheryl Lin Fielding on the piano.
 Enjoy!

 Singing the National Anthem at the Laker Game on March 22 was quite an honor for Chelsea!
 You can find the link to the video here: https://www.youtube.com/watch?v=eWTQf513hGI&feature=youtu.be.
 The Game took place at the Staples Center where the Los Angeles Lakers beat the Memphis Grizzlies!